Multi-vortex Bose-Einstein condensate: examining the role of interaction range using Gaussian potential: Conditional probability distribution (CPD) in beyond lowest Landau level approximation

+Taking our reference point ${\bf r}_{0}$ to coincide with the origin(trap centre) {\it i.e.} ${\bf r}_{0}=(0,\theta_{0})$, the function in (\ref{eq:unrmm}) above is non-zero only when $m=m'=0$ and the conditional probability distribution in Eq.~(\ref{eq:cpd_lll}), with $n^{\mu}_{r}=0$ in Eq.~(\ref{eq:chi_mu}), becomes

-{\it i.e.} CPD exhibits cylindrical symmetry as shown in Fig.~\ref{fig:cpd_ent_1st_vor} when the reference point ${\bf r}_{0}$ coincides with the trap centre.
-The cylindrical symmetry is broken as reference point is moved away from the trap centre.
-Equation (\ref{eq:cpdlll}) is the same as Eq.~(14) in reference~\cite{lewenstein06}.
+{\it i.e.} the CPD exhibits cylindrical symmetry~\cite{lewenstein06} as shown in Fig.~\ref{fig:x0y0}. \\ For the reference point ${\bf r}_{0}=(r_{0},\theta_{0})$ with ${r}_{0}\neq 0$ {\it i.e.} reference point not coinciding with the center of the trap, it follows from Eq.~(\ref{eq:unrmm}) that now $m, m^{\prime}$ can take non-zero, unequal values, leading to breaking of cylindrical symmetry of CPD as shown in Fig.~\ref{fig:x0p5y0} for ${\bf r}_{0}=(0.5,0)$.